 Another option is GotFreeFax.com.
 It’s free for three pages per fax and two free faxes per day.
 Also, there are no ads on the cover page.

 If you need to receive a fax, eFax gives you a virtual fax number to receive for free up to 10 faxed pages per month.
-There are paid options, of course, should you go over the free plan.
+Of course, there are paid options should you go over the free plan.

 Now that you know how to get free faxes, here’s another money-saving tip.
 Instead of shelling out cash on expensive office software, try a free copycat program.
 Tap or click here for seven free versions of popular programs.